 - The account has local administrative rights for the required machine guest OS, local user rights are insufficient.

-A self-service portal user has access only to restore points created after the user is assigned with local administrator rights.
+A Self-Service File Restore Portal user has access only to restore points created after the user is assigned with local administrator rights.

 Machine restore points will stay available for self-restore to a user account whose local administrative rights were revoked after the restore point creation until the next restore point is created (then that user will not be able to access guest files any longer).